 We always recommend homeowners ask their heating and cooling firm about an operating cost calculator to compare the different options available when purchasing a new system.
 That should assist you in determining how long the increase in price for high efficiency will take you to pay back.
 That’s why a big factor in selecting a new furnace should be the length of time you will be in the home.
 A high efficiency furnace payback can take 3-5 years.
 Whereas an air conditioner can take a few years longer.

-Have questions from this post, or our interview on Pete the Planner?
-Tweet us @TrustHomesense or call us at 317.670.0171.
+Have questions about heating and cooling energy efficiency or need work on your HVAC system?
+Tweet us @TrustHomesense or call us at 317-203-8149.